 Worship of feathered serpent deities is documented at Teotihuacan in the period from 400 BCE through 600 CE.
 This was the first use of the feathered serpent as an important religious and political symbol.My Visit To

 Teotihuacan fell around 600 CE, and the feathered serpent spread through Mesoamerica in 600-900 CE.
 Then, from 900 until the arrival of the Spanish in 1519, worship of a feathered serpent deity was centered on Cholula, the primary Mexican religious center at the time.
 The largest pyramid ever constructed was dedicated to Quetzalcoatl at Cholula.

 Some historians feel that the feathered serpent symbolized fertility and political structures within the Teotihuacan empire.
 Others group the feathered serpent as the god of vegetational renewal with two other deities: Tlaloc, the deity of rain, lightning, and thunder; and the Cave Goddess, the deity of motherhood, reproduction, and life.

 There was also a connection between Quetzalcoatl and the planet Venus, with the feathered serpent handling vegetational renewal and Venus as a sign of the beginning of the rainy season.
 Teotihuacan and the Mayan culture also both associated Quetzalcoatl with warfare.

-There are high cliffs over the town to the north, 400-600m high.
+High cliffs loom over the town to the north, 400-600m high.
 Up the cliff 400m above the town is the 10m-high Pirámide de Tepoztéco, honoring Tepoztécatl, the Aztec god of harvest, fertility, and pulque.